alexjamesing/Deep_LVPM/docs/tutorials/siamese.rst

 Prerequisites
 -------------

-Install :mod:`deep_lvpm` as described on the :doc:`installation` page, ensure the TensorFlow backend is available, and set ``KERAS_BACKEND=tensorflow`` before launching the tutorial.
+Install :mod:`deep_lvpm` as described on the :doc:`/installation` page, ensure the TensorFlow backend is available, and set ``KERAS_BACKEND=tensorflow`` before launching the tutorial.

 0. Imports and runtime configuration